kbase/blobstore/README.md

 # API

+## Authentication

-Requests are authenticated by including the header `Authorization: OAuth <kbase token>` in the request.
+Requests are authenticated by including the header `Authorization: OAuth <kbase token>` or including a cookie with the value of `<kbase token>` in the request.

+The names of cookies that the server will check are set in the deployment configuration file.

+The header takes precedence, then each cookie in the list in the configuration file in order.

+Note that for backwards compatibility, incorrect or invalid authentication headers respond with a 400 HTTP code.
+Invalid cookies respond with the appropriate 401 code.

 ## Root